marcpre/personal_blog_eleventy/README.md

 278. Create a community of raving fans for an app
 279. Take a weekend project and implement it
 280. Always sit infront of the PC after putting kids to sleep
+281. AI will be between hte humans and the companies and make processes more efficient
+282.